Accused of Aggravated Assault in Waco?

 • Class A misdemeanor – up to one year in jail or a fine up to $4000, or both

-A person convicted of aggravated assault or deadly misconduct in Texas can be required to pay restitution, which involves reimbursing the victim for any expenses resulting from the crime, such as the cost of medical treatment or counseling or repair or replacement of damaged property.
+A person convicted of aggravated assault or deadly misconduct in Texas can be required to pay restitution, which involves reimbursing the victim for any expenses resulting from the crime, such as medical treatment or counseling or repair or replacement of damaged property.

 Deferred Adjudication and Community Supervision

-Texas law provides certain alternatives to a jail or prison sentence for a person charged with or convicted of aggravated assault or deadly misconduct.
+Texas law provides specific alternatives to a jail or prison sentence for a person charged with or convicted of aggravated assault or deadly misconduct.

 If a defendant pleads guilty to a misdemeanor deadly misconduct charge, the court may grant a deferred adjudication.
-The court postpones sentencing for a period of time on the condition that the defendant successfully complies with probation and certain other requirements, such as no new arrests or criminal offenses during the conditional period, paying restitution, or doing volunteer work in the community.
+The court postpones sentencing for some time because the defendant successfully complies with probation and specific other requirements, such as no new arrests or criminal offenses during the conditional period, paying restitution, or doing volunteer work in the community.

-If the defendant satisfies all the court’s requirements, the court will discharge the defendant and dismiss the case.
-The arrest, deferral and dismissal will be part of the defendant’s criminal record.
+If the defendant satisfies all the court’s requirements, the court will discharge the defendant and dismiss it.
+The arrest, deferral, and dismissal will be part of the defendant’s criminal record.
 If the defendant fails to satisfy the court’s requirements, the court will impose a sentence and enter a conviction.
 This alternative is most typically granted to first offenders.
-Deferred adjudication may be available to a person charged with aggravated assault or felony deadly misconduct but such a light sentence for such a serious crime would be highly unusual.
+Deferred adjudication may be available to a person charged with aggravated assault or deadly felony misconduct, but such a light sentence for such a serious crime would be highly unusual.